syncfusion-content/flutter-docs/Flutter/sparkline/getting-started.md

 **Add dependency**

-Add the Syncfusion Flutter Sparkline Chart dependency to your pub spec file.
+Add the Syncfusion Flutter Chart dependency to your pub spec file.

 {% highlight dart %}